SamuelPrigent/React-modal-context/Readme.md

 React component that allows iterating multiple modals using context to handle the display :

-- To add another modal, create a new component like <CustomModalTwo />.
+- To add another modal, create a new component like `<CustomModalTwo/>`.
-- Wrap each modal component with its own <ModalContextProvider>.
+- Wrap each modal component with its own `<ModalContextProvider>`.
 - This ensures that each modal has its own isolated context for managing its display.

 ## Install